Joint stochastic localization and applications

 Applying \ito's formula to $\log p_t(x)$ and using \eqref{sl},

 which combined with \eqref{density} implies

 where

-We refer to the processes $\t_t$ and $a_t$ as the \emph{observation process} and the \emph{posterior mean process} of the SL scheme \eqref{sl}, respectively, for reasons that will become clear in Section~\ref{sec:1.2}.
+We refer to the processes $\t_t$ and $a_t$ as the \emph{observation process} and the \emph{(posterior) mean process} of the SL scheme \eqref{sl}, respectively, for reasons that will become clear in Section~\ref{sec:1.2}.

-Formula \eqref{pdensity} shows that $\mu_t$ is a random Gaussian tilt of $\mu$.
-In the special case $C_t = I$, $G_t = tI$ so that $p_t$ becomes increasingly spiked on $\supp(\mu)$.
-This implies that $\mu_t$ converges to a random point mass as $t \to \infty$, which justifies the name ``stochastic localization''.
-Moreover, the converged point mass has the same distribution as $\mu$ thanks to the martingale structure (see the next paragraph).
-Such observations inspired practical algorithms to sample from a target distribution by running an SL process (or its observation process $\t_t$), for target distributions based on the Sherrington--Kirkpatrick (SK) Gibbs measure \cite{el2022sampling}, spiked models \cite{montanari2023posterior}, nonconvex perceptron models \cite{demyanenko2025sampling}, and other multimodal distributions \cite{grenioux2024stochastic}.
+\Cref{pdensity} shows that $\mu_t$ is a random Gaussian tilt of $\mu$.
+In the special case $C_t \equiv I$, $G_t = tI$ so that $p_t$ becomes increasingly spiked on $\supp(\mu)$; see Figure~\ref{fig:sl1d} for an illustration.
+This implies that $\mu_t$ converges to a random point mass as $t \to \infty$, which justifies the name ``stochastic localization.''
+Moreover, the location of the converged point mass has the same distribution as $\mu$ thanks to the martingale structure (see the next paragraph).
+Such observations inspired practical algorithms to sample from a target distribution by running an SL process, for target distributions based on the Sherrington--Kirkpatrick (SK) Gibbs measure \cite{el2022sampling}, spiked models \cite{montanari2023posterior}, binary perceptron models \cite{demyanenko2025sampling}, and other multimodal distributions \cite{grenioux2024stochastic}.